KImMyoungSoo/chattingApp/README.md

 # Flask 설치
-This is a normal paragraph:
 > pip3 install flask
 end code block.

 # Flask socketio 설치
-This is a normal paragraph:
 > pip install flask-socketio
 end code block.

 # Flask server 실행
-This is a normal paragraph:
 > cd chattingApp
 > python3 app.py
 end code block.